In the twentieth century, two groups of people figured out how to turn ordinary performance into extraordinary results.

 Standard Work as Baseline, Not Ceiling

 Ford and McDonald's used standardization to constrain workers.
 Toyota used it as a foundation for improvement.
 Deliberate Work follows Toyota's lead: standard work captures today's best known method, and then provides the structured environment for people to improve it.
 This is where Ericsson's practice principles re-enter the picture—embedded in the work itself rather than isolated in a training program.
+Bryan and Harter's hierarchy of habits, built into the design of the work.

 Embedded Feedback Loops